 to refrain from demeaning, discriminatory, or harassing behavior and speech.

-Unacceptable behavior is determined in the discretion of the ASCB Executive Director, and
+Unacceptable behavior is determined in the discretion of the ASCB CEO, and

 includes, but is not limited to: